swqa7697/cs6650-backend/README.md

 <h2>Additional: Deploy The Load Balancer</h2>

-One (or one cluster of) load balancer(s) is used for all api servers under the same subsystem/airline
+The load balancer is used for all api servers under the same subsystem/airline

-<b>1.
-Install Nginx</b>
+<h4>1.
+Install Nginx</h4>

-In an independent VM (idealy) or in any one of the api servers (for test/demo), install Nginx and start it by:
+In an extra instance (idealy) or in any one of the api servers (for test/demo), install Nginx and start it by:

 (For Ubuntu)
 ```